IRTF-HRPC/drafts/draft-association.md

 More recently, the 2019 Annual Report addressed to the UN Human Rights Council by the Special Rapporteur on the rights to freedom of peaceful assembly and of association, also notes the opportunities and challenges posed by digital networks to the rights to freedom of peaceful assembly and of association.
 The report recommends that international human rights norms and principles should also be used as a framework “that guides digital technology companies’ design, control and governance of digital technologies”.
 The report states that “technical standards” in particular can affect the freedom of association and assembly, and makes some recommendations on which the following could be relevant to our discussion here:

-* “{{Undertake}} human rights impact assessments which incorporate the rights to freedom of peaceful assembly and of association when developing or modifying their products and services,”
+* "[Undertake] human rights impact assessments which incorporate the rights to freedom of peaceful assembly and of association when developing or modifying their products and services,”
 * “increase the quality of participation in and implementation of existing multi-stakeholder initiatives,”
 * “collaborate with governments and civil society to develop technology that promotes and strengthens human rights,”
 * “support the research and development of appropriate technological solutions to online harassment, disinformation and propaganda, including tools to detect and identify State-linked accounts and bots,” and